 Start your apartment tours

-Once you’ve finished your online research and narrowed your list, it’s time to schedule tours of different apartments so you can view them in person.
+Once you’ve finished your online research and narrowed your list, it’s time to schedule apartment tours so you can view them in person.
 This is a good way to see the place and picture yourself living there.